TIGER-AI-Lab/One-Shot-CFT/README.md

 Cite our paper as
 ```
-@article{wang2025critique,
+@article{wang2025unleashing,
-  title={Critique fine-tuning: Learning to critique is more effective than learning to imitate},
+  title={Unleashing the Reasoning Potential of Pre-trained LLMs by Critique Fine-Tuning on One Problem},
-  author={Wang, Yubo and Yue, Xiang and Chen, Wenhu},
+  author={Wang, Yubo and Nie, Ping and Zou, Kai and Wu, Lijun and Chen, Wenhu},
-  journal={arXiv preprint arXiv:2501.17703},
+  journal={arXiv preprint arXiv:2506.03295},
   year={2025}
 }
 ```